Philippines Airports Guide: Manila, Cebu, Davao & Other Major Gateways

 Photo by Iloilo Provincial Tourism

 Located in the central part of the Philippines, the Visayas is one of the main geographical regions in the country.
 The Visayas is made up of several islands and is surrounded by the Visayan Sea.
-There is an airport in all prominent islands in the Visayas to make traveling between places easier.
+Visayas tourist spots are peppered throughout different islands.
+There is an airport on all prominent islands in the Visayas to make traveling between places easier.
 These islands are Cebu, Bohol, Negros, Panay, Leyte,Samar, and Palawan.

-The Mactan-Cebu International Airport and the Iloilo International Airport are considered to be the best airports in the region.
+The Mactan-Cebu International Airport and the Iloilo International Airport are considered to be some of the best airports in the Philippines.